 Tuberculosis (TB) Control Unit

-The TB Control Unit opened on 4 January 2016.
-Although physically based on Thursday Island, the unit is responsible for managing TB, Latent TB and associated screening and education across the whole of Torres and Cape HHS.
+The TB Control Unit opened on 4 January 2016 and responsible for managing TB, Latent TB and associated screening and education across the whole of Torres and Cape HHS.

 1. Most people can fight TB germs without becoming sick